Aurelian-C/React-Summary_App/src/markdowns/02_Styling_React_Components/Using_CSS_modules.md

 };
 ```

-## Transform a scoped CSS module class into a global CSS class with `:global()`
+## How to use a global CSS class inside of a CSS Module without scoping it: `:global()`

 Let assume that this CSS below belongs to a CSS Module. ==You have a global `active` class defined in your `index.css` and you want to add it as a global class inside your CSS Module==, so you don't want to be scoped to a specific component.
-How you will do?
+How you will do it?

 ```css
 .nav {